Semantic Relations and Deep Learning: Learning semantic relations

 \newcite{Toutanova2016} include all relation paths of bounded length which connect a source and a target node.
 The paths' contribution is computed as their weighted sum.
 The contribution of each path is a score which combines the matrix representation of each relation on the path with the weight of the node it connects to.

-There is a quantitative and qualitative difference between the predicates obtained via Open IE, and the relations in knowledge repositories. \newcite{Riedel2013} aim to bridge this gap by deriving a \e{universal schema} which combines surface-form predicates retrieved by Open IE with relations already present in knowledge bases .
-A very large matrix represents jointly this heterogeneous information: columns correspond to relations from knowledge repositories and predicates found in texts; rows correspond to entity/word pairs.
+There is a quantitative and qualitative difference between the predicates obtained via Open IE, and the relations in knowledge repositories . \newcite{Riedel2013} aim to bridge this gap by deriving a \e{universal schema} which combines surface-form predicates retrieved by Open IE with relations already present in knowledge bases .
+A very large matrix represents jointly this heterogeneous information: columns correspond to relations from

+knowledge repositories and predicates found in texts; rows correspond to entity/word pairs.
 A cell is marked if the corresponding entity pair appears in the given relation or context---see Figure \ref{fig:univSchemaRiedel}.
 Matrix factorization induces representations of the entity pairs and the relations/syntactic patterns , in the manner explained in Section \ref{sec:wefromgraphs}.
 From such representations, one can determine associations between syntactic patterns and semantic relations, and map these lexical expressions onto the ``canonical'' relation form.
-The representations can also help cluster syntactic patterns to indicate new (unnamed) relations, not yet included in the knowledge repository.
+The representations can also help cluster syntactic patterns to indicate new (unnamed) relations, not yet included in the knowledge repository .

 ~ \newcite{Nimishakavi2016} derive a universal schema and a knowledge repository from unstructured text in a specific domain; they do it without the benefit of a ``seed'' knowledge repository.
 Instead of such prior knowledge, \citeauthor{Nimishakavi2016} gather two types of ``side information'' to help structure, and make canonical, candidate \tripleverb\ triples extracted by Open IE methods.
-The side information consist of hyponym/hypernym candidates extracted using Hearst patterns, and relation similarity (as similarities between verbs in the Open IE triples).
-The extracted triples are represented in a tensor, factorized together with the side information to induce the relation schema.
+The side information consist of hyponym /hypernym candidates extracted using Hearst patterns , and relation similarity (as similarities between verbs in the Open IE triples).
+The extracted triples are represented in a tensor , factorized together with the side information to induce the relation schema.
 Figure \ref{fig:nimi} illustrates the method.

+\newcite{Riedel2013} developed methods based on scoring functions for \tripleSRT\ triples, which combine partial scores on various pairs of the three elements.
+This limits the applicability of the methods to already seen $source$-$target$, $source$-$relation$ or $relation$-$target$ pairs. \newcite{Verga2017} address this limitation with a representation for a pair of entities based on the textual patterns in which they appear. \newcite{Verga2016} extend the application of a universal schema to multilingual data: they leverage common representations for shared entities, and match the textual patterns in the representation with relations in the knowledge repository .